 Consider Your Own Ability to Help

-If you or other family members are able to provide the care your loved one needs on a daily basis, you may be able to delay them moving to skilled nursing.
+You or other family members may be able to provide the care your loved one needs on a daily basis.
+If so, you could delay their move to skilled nursing.
 But if you don’t live close by, can’t get time off to help, or are financially unable to provide care, this won’t be an option.

 The University of Connecticut Health Center’s medical director for senior health, Dr. Patrick Coll, told U.S. News & World Report, "There's a lot of responsibility that comes with being a primary caregiver for someone who has a particular disability or illness.
 That can have an impact on the caregiver's own health; their finances; the relationship they have with others in their family.”